algorand/go-algorand/data/transactions/logic/README.md

 in their pool would still succeed each time a block is added to the blockchain.

+Smart contracts have limits on their execution cost (700, consensus parameter MaxAppProgramCost).
+Before v4, this was a static limit on the cost of all the instructions in the program.
+Since then, the cost is tracked dynamically during execution and must not exceed MaxAppProgramCost.
+Beginning with v5, programs costs are pooled and tracked dynamically across app executions in a group.
+If `n` application invocations appear in a group, then the total execution cost of such calls must not exceed `n`*MaxAppProgramCost.
+In v6, inner application calls become possible, and each such call increases the pooled budget by MaxAppProgramCost.

+Executions of the ClearStateProgram are more stringent, in order to ensure that applications may be closed out, but that applications also are assured a chance to clean up their internal state.
+At the beginning of the execution of a ClearStateProgram, the pooled budget available must be MaxAppProgramCost or higher.
+If it is not, the containing transaction group fails without clearing the app's state.
+During the execution of the ClearStateProgram, no more than MaxAppProgramCost may be drawn.
+If further execution is attempted, the ClearStateProgram fails, and the app's state _is cleared_.

 ### Resource availability

-Smart contracts have limits on their execution budget (700, consensus parameter MaxAppProgramCost), and the amount of blockchain state they may examine.
+Smart contracts have limits on the amount of blockchain state they may examine.
 Opcodes may only access blockchain resources such as Accounts, Assets, and contract state if the given resource is _available_.